open-cluster-management-io/open-cluster-management-io.github.io/content/zh/scenarios/migrate-workload-with-placement.md

 The above example shows how a taint is automatically added to a cluster and how the application is migrated to another cluster.
 You can also choose to add a taint manually and repel the application to other clusters.

-In the following example, suppose you are going to maintain the cluster2, and want to repel the application to cluster1.
+In the following example, suppose you are going to maintain cluster2, and want to repel the application to cluster1.

 1) Before starting, let's first restart the paused cluster1.